 The challenge of net zero carbon emissions coupled with demands for energy security has stimulated significant interest in small modular reactor (SMR) technologies.
-As of 2023, there are more than 80 commercial modular reactor designs under development in 19 countries, with target applications including power generation, heating, water desalinisation and steam for industrial applications.
+As of 2023, there are more than 80 commercial modular reactor

 SMRs are advanced nuclear reactors with a power capacity less than 300 MW, which can be built in one location (such as a factory), then shipped to, commissioned and operated at a separate site.
 In comparison to existing reactors, proposed SMR designs are generally simpler, have reduced fuel requirements and given their smaller physical footprint, can be sited on locations not suitable for larger nuclear power plants.